Completely Different Title

 - Mystery Science Theater 3000 The Movie to 3000 röhejes filmodüsszeia ("3000 Laughable Film-Odysseys")

-- In Bruges became Erőszakik (an Incredibly Lame Pun on "erőszak" - "violence" and "szakik" - "experts").
+- In Bruges became Erőszakik (a pun on "erőszak" - "violence" and "szakik" - "experts").
 This title is especially hated among the movie's fans, because it sounds like a title for a light comedy, and doesn't fit the film's Darker and Edgier tone at all.

 - Watership Down to Gesztenye, a honalapító, or "Hazel, the Founding Father".